dataluscorp/browser/testing/geckodriver/doc/TraceLogs.md

 	% geckodriver >/dev/null 2>&1

-The log level set for geckodriver is propagated to the Marionette logger in Firefox.
+The log level set for geckodriver is propagated to the Marionette logger in Datalus.
 Marionette is the remote protocol that geckodriver uses to implement WebDriver.
 This means enabling trace logs for geckodriver will also implicitly enable them for Marionette.